njamesgeorge1223/Oil-Energy-Sector-Analysis-Project/README.TECHNICAL.md

 If the computer has Anaconda and a recent version of Python, the Jupyter notebook already has the following dependencies
 installed: datetime, io, json, pandas, pathlib, os, pandas, requests.

-In addition to these modules, the Jupyter Notebook will require the following dependencies installed: hvplot, numpy, matplotlib, requests_html, yahoo_fin, yfinance.
+In addition to these modules, the Jupyter Notebook will require the following: hvplot, numpy, matplotlib, requests_html, yahoo_fin, yfinance.

 Here are the requisite Terminal commands: